 This one-of-a-kind art gallery is a wonderful collaboration of art and science.
 It displays professional and student artwork within a historic physics lab that also houses a 750,000-volt, 20-foot-tall proton accelerator.

 This Cold War-era “atom smasher” was originally used for atomic weapons research at the University of Chicago.
-In 1969, the equipment was moved to Elmhurst College and was reconstructed over a period of four years.
+In 1969, the equipment was moved to Elmhurst University and was reconstructed over a period of four years.
 The accelerator was used by Elmhurst physics students for a number of years before the space started its second life as an art space.

 Know Before You Go

 Gallery hours are Tuesdays, Thursdays and Saturdays, 12 p.m. to 4 p.m.
+Ample parking is available in the university parking lot west of the building.